InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

 defined in {{?RFC7170}}.
-However, implementations of that specification were found to have limited interoperability, due to the complexity and under-specification of the cryptographic key deriviations defined there.
+However, implementations of that specification were found to have limited interoperability, due to the complexity and under-specification of the cryptographic key deriviations that it defined.

 TEAPv1 was updated and clarified in {{I-D.ietf-emu-rfc7170bis}}.
-That document defined a large amount of functionality in the protocol, but also noted in (TBD) that only a small subset of that functionality was interoperable.
+That document described a large amount of potential functionality in the protocol, but also noted in {{I-D.ietf-emu-rfc7170bis, Section 5.1}}
+that only a small subset of that functionality was interoperable.
 In addition, the interoperable parts of the protocol security issues which could allow on-path attackers essentially unlimited control over the data being transported inside of the TLS tunnel.

 We do not review the full security issues with TEAPv1 here.
 Instead, we define new and simpler cryptographic key deriviations.
 These derivations address all of the known issues with TEAPv1.

+## Changes from TEAPv1

+Most aspects of TEAPv1 are unchanged.
+The message and TLV formats are the same, as are the derivations for the session_key_seed ({{I-D.ietf-emu-rfc7170bis, Section 6.1}}), along with the Master Session Key (MSK) and Extended Master Session Key (EMSK) ({{I-D.ietf-emu-rfc7170bis, Section 6.4}}).

+The Crypto-Binding TLV {{I-D.ietf-emu-rfc7170bis, Section 4.2.13}}
+format is also the same as for TEAPv1, even though the cryptographic derivation has changed.

+The main difference between TEAPv1 and TEAPv2 is in the cryptographic calculations.
+The changes for TEAPv2 address a number of issues in
+TEAPv1:

+* each inner exchange is bound to the TLS tunnel.

+* Where an inner exchange in TEAPv2 usd an MSK of all zeros, TEAPv2 defines a pseudo MSK which is derived from the data being exchanged.

+* each inner exchange includes a Crypto-Binding TLV.

+* inner exchanges which use a challenge (e.g. EAP-MSCHAPv2 {{KAMATH}}) derive that challenge from the TLS parameters.

+* The cryptographic key derivations have been substantially simplified.

+The result is a protocol which is simpler and is more extensible.

 # Negotiation

-TBD: repeat the text in {{I-D.ietf-emu-rfc7170bis}} about version negotiation.
+TEAPv2 uses the same version negotiation method as is defined in
+{{I-D.ietf-emu-rfc7170bis, Section 3.1}}, with the Version field set to two (2) for TEAPv2.

-TEAPv2 MUST be used with TLS 1.3 or later.
+TEAPv2 MUST use TLS 1.3 or later.

 # Cryptographic Calculations

-The cryptographic calculations for TEAPv2 address a number of issues in TEAPv1:

-* all inner exchanges are bound to the TLS tunnel

-* all inner exchanges include a Crypto-Binding TLV

-* inner exchanges which use a challenge (e.g. EAP-MSCHAPv2 {{KAMATH}}) derive that challenge from the TLS parameters

-* The cryptrographic deriviations have been substantially simplified
+The crytographic calculations for TEAPv2 have been substantially simplified from those defined in {{I-D.ietf-emu-rfc7170bis, Section 6}}.

 ## TEAP Authentication Phase 1: Key Derivations {#key-derivations}

-The session key seed is the same as for TEAPv1 (TBD)
+The session key seed is the same as defined in
+{{I-D.ietf-emu-rfc7170bis, Section 6.2.1}} for TEAPv2.
+That
+definition is reproduced here verbatim:

 ~~~~
    session_key_seed = TLS-Exporter(